 Small firms, often composed of refugees from Big Law, that link better work-life balance for their attorneys with lower overhead for their clients.

 With generous funding from LEXIS-NEXIS, Joan C. Williams and Aaron Platt, a graduate student in sociology from University of California at Berkeley, are studying new models of legal practice.
-Their report will be completed by February 2013.

 Double Jeopardy.
 WorkLife Law's signature approach to gender bias goes beyond the insight that implicit bias affects everyone to document in detail the specific ways gender bias affects everyday workplace interactions.
 Our approach documents the four basic patterns of gender bias.